Shining a Light on the 8 Best Marine Solar Panels

 Depending on your location and climate, other off-grid options such as marine turbine generators could be a better option.
 But they're cumbersome and only work when the wind blows.

-In my opinion, solar power is the ultimate green renewable energy, and if you aren't taking advantage of it, then you should be.
+In my opinion, marine solar panels for boats provide the best green renewable energy, and if you aren't taking advantage of it, then you should be.